marcospgp/watch-together/README.md

 # Watch Together

+Notice: This project was deprecated in 2015 and will no longer be maintained.

 A Chrome extension that allows multiple users to synchronize their streams on a popular streaming service, making use of an intermediary Node.js server for peer to peer communication.